xyecoding/my_vimrc/README.md

 ### Notations

-1. When more than one tex file is edited all using vimtex, it can not refresh the pdf when the tex file is saved.
-To overcome this, the source file of vimtex is modified `vimtex/autoload/vimtex/view.vim:` line 57 `call b:vimtex.viewer.compiler_callback(l:outfile)` is changed into `VimtexView`.
+1. When more than one tex files are edited all using vimtex, the pdf can not be refreshed when the tex file is saved.
+To overcome this, the source file of vimtex is modified `vimtex/autoload/vimtex/view.vim`. line 57 `call b:vimtex.viewer.compiler_callback(l:outfile)` is changed into `VimtexView`.
     **However, a more elegant method is to enable the `Auto-refresh` setting in qpdfview.**